puppet-meteor/MOpt-AFL/README.md

 <del><br>For instance, it may take three or four days for MOpt-AFL to enter the pacemaker fuzzing mode when `-L 30`. </del>

 Hey guys, I realize that most experiments may last no longer than 24 hours.
 You may have trouble selecting a suitable value of 'L' without testing.
 So I modify the code in order to employ '-L 1' as the default setting.
 This means you do not have to add the parameter 'L' to launch the MOpt scheme.
 If you wish, provide a parameter '-L t' in the cmd can adjust the time when MOpt will enter the pacemaker fuzzing mode as aforementioned.
 Whether MOpt enters the pacemaker fuzzing mode has a great influence on the fuzzing performance in some cases as shown in our paper.
-<br>'-L 1' may not be the best choice in the experiments but will be acceptable in most cases.
+<br>'-L 1' may not be the best choice  but will be acceptable in most cases.
 I may provide several experiment results to show this situation.